kailash-manasarovar/statement/docs/timeline/2023/december.md

 - It would not surprise me.
 - As with everyone else in this statement, I would recognize him in an instant.
 - Does he know something about why Maria was so ill and the doctors were fobbing her off?
+- Did he say his name was Antonio?
+Could the man have given a false name so as to divert attention back to the trumpet teacher?

 #### Jess